The gods took notice of your hard work and dedication.

 In addition to the above you shouldn’t be afraid of eating more when your body calls for it.
 Cyclical overeating will speed-up fat-loss and muscle-gain if done at the right intervals.

-Now, the frequency of high calorie days is highly individual.
+Now, the frequency of high-calorie days is not set in stone and highly individual.
 Your body might require a calorie spike every 10-14 days.
 For me personally, I have 1-2 days per week where I consume up to 2x maintenance calories.
 This allows me to stay in peak physical condition without hitting plateaus or tanking my hormones.

 Don’t get it twisted, though.
 I’m not giving you a free pass to cheat on your diet every Sunday.
 Occasional high calorie refeeds, however, will serve to support and strengthen your metabolism.
 And a strong, “wasteful” metabolism is the key to optimal body composition.